Actor Frank Lovejoy was born in the Bronx on this date 102 years ago, on March 28, 1912.

 For more information on Frank Lovejoy, please visit the birthday tribute posted by Ivan last year at Radio Spirits.

-I'm very much looking forward to seeing Frank Lovejoy starring with Edmond O'Brien and William Tallman in Ida Lupino's THE HITCH-HIKER (1953) on the closing night of this year's Noir City Film Festival.
+I'm very much looking forward to seeing Frank Lovejoy starring with Edmond O'Brien and William Talman in Ida Lupino's THE HITCH-HIKER (1953) on the closing night of this year's Noir City Film Festival.

 He was in many more good films, and review links for some of them are below.
 I'd encourage anyone who -- like me just a few years ago -- isn't familiar with Lovejoy's work to seek out some of his films.